DeuxHuitHuit/entry_relationship_field/README.md

 Attribute value is always optional: It will revert to the closest data-attribute it can find in the DOM.

+If you are trying to act on unrelated sections, add the `data-section="{section-handle}"` attribute alongside the action one.

 The search features uses Symphony's suggestion jQuery plug-in.
 In order for it to work in your template, use the following html.